lowlighter/libs/xml/README.md

 ### Stringifying content

 Please refer to the above section about API changes.
-If you were handling XML properties, using the `$XML` symbol or `#comment`, you'll most likely need to update your code.
+If you were handling XML document properties, using the `$XML` symbol or `#comment` property, or dealing with mixed nodes content, you'll most likely need to update your code.

-The library now provides `comment()` and `cdata()` helpers to respectively create comment and CDATA nodes.
+This library now provides `comment()` and `cdata()` helpers to respectively create comment and CDATA nodes.

 ```ts
 import { cdata, comment, stringify } from "./stringify.ts"